jjfrackowiak/Sepsis-Antibiotic-Timing-MetaAnalysis/README.md

 - **Extended Dataset**: Incorporating two additional studies confirmed the original findings under the random effects model.
 The common effects model showed a significant result with higher mortality for immediate administration.
 - **Variability in Effect Sizes among Studies** None of the tested varables proved significant in explaining effect size.

+### Reproducibility

-This analysis was developed using the `renv` package to ensure reproducibility.
+This analysis was developed with the help of `renv` package to ensure reproducibility.
 All dependencies are captured in the `renv.lock` file.
 To replicate the analysis, `renv::restore()` is run to recreate the environment on your machine.

 ## Acknowledgments